 Animal sacrifice and specimen collection: The experimental animals were sacrificed by femoral artery bleeding on the eighth day after the end of ablation.
 The liver was completely removed and thoroughly washed with normal saline.
-Figure 2 shows how the liver specimen was cut along the long axis of liver portal vein.
-On the first day of group A, specimens 1, 2, and 3 were named A1, A2, and A3, respectively.
-While on the eighth day of group A, specimens 1, 2, and 3 were named A4, A5, and A6, respectively.
-Similarly, the specimens were taken in group B were named B1, B2, B3, B4, B5, and B6.
+Figure 2 shows how the liver specimen was cut along the long axis of the hepatic portal vein.
+On the first day, group A specimens 1, 2, and 3 were named A1, A2, and A3, respectively, while on the eighth day, group A specimens 1, 2, and 3 were named A4, A5, and A6, respectively.
+Similarly, the specimens obtained from group B were named B1, B2, B3, B4, B5, and B6.
 The specimens were fixed with 10% formalin solution after they were marked.

 Main testing indicators and methods